Bass Point Reserve: Heritage listing

 The first recorded European visit to the region was by colonial explorers and naval men, George Bass and Matthew Flinders, in 1796.
 Exploring the unknown country to observe and report back to the colony, Bass and Flinders were most-likely the first contact the Elouera people had had with European settlers.
 The contemporary naming of Bass Point commemorates the initial explorations of these significant explorers.

 After the Illawarra region had been officially settled, the land was divided into free grants, and Bass Point was granted to D'Arcy Wentworth, a wealthy colonial official and medical practitioner.
 Wentworth had arrived in Australia as a free settler and Assistant Surgeon on a convict fleet in 1790.
 By 1811, Governor Lachlan Macquarie had appointed him Principal Surgeon and Principal Superintendent of Police.
-Also a founding member of the Bank of NSW, Wentworth is a significant colonial figure who developed a substantial estate (of some 13,050 acres, including Bass Point) from 1821-1865.
+Also a founding member of the Bank of NSW, Wentworth is a significant colonial figure who developed a substantial estate (of some 13,050 acres, including Bass Point) from 1821 to 1865.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Bass Point Reserve has significant natural features and habitats that contribute to its aesthetic value.
 A prominent headland in the region, Bass Point contains important elements of bush, beach and ocean that create a visually spectacular environment of both land and sea.
 This key coastal landscape has significant aesthetic value and its general visitation numbers reflects the public's ongoing admiration for the natural beauty of this site.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The social significance of Bass Point Reserve remains strong in contemporary Aboriginal culture.
 There is a widespread understanding that the Elouera people (a subdivision of the larger Dharawal group) are the traditional occupants of the land of the Illawarra region.
 The coastal landscape at Bass Point supported the established camp sites of the Aboriginal people and provided a diverse and sustainable natural source of food and fresh water for some 20,000 years prior to European arrival to Australia.
 Following white settlement, the Aboriginal people continued to use the Bass Point area as a camp site and meeting place.